Holonomic D-modules with Betti structure: Pre-Betti structure

-To define a Betti structure of a holonomic $\nbigd_X$-module $\nbigm$, it is a most naive idea to consider a pair $(\nbigf,\alpha)$ as above, which is called a pre-Betti structure of $\nbigm$ in this paper.
-We should say that pre-Betti structure is too naive for the following reasons: \begin{itemize} \item It is not so intimately related with Stokes structure. \item Although pre-Betti structures have nice functoriality with respect to dual and push-forward, they are not functorial with respect to pull back, nearby cycle and vanishing cycle functors.
-Recall that the de Rham functor is not compatible with the latter class of functors. \end{itemize} We would like to introduce a condition for a pre-Betti structure to be a ``Betti structure'' with an inductive way on the dimension of the support.
-In the zero dimensional case, we do not need any additional condition.
+To define the notion of Betti structure of a holonomic $\nbigd_X$-module $\nbigm$, it is a most naive idea to consider a pair of $\rnum$-perverse sheaf $\nbigf$ and an isomorphism $\alpha:\nbigf\otimes\cnum\simeq\DR_X(\nbigm)$ as above, which is called a pre-Betti structure of $\nbigm$ in this paper.
+A holonomic $\nbigd_X$-module with a pre-Betti structure is called a pre-$\rnum$-holonomic $\nbigd_X$-module.
+We should say that pre-Betti structure is too naive for the following reasons: \begin{itemize} \item It is not so intimately related with Stokes structure. \item Although pre-Betti structures have nice functoriality with respect to dual and proper push-forward, they are not functorial with respect to the push-forward for open immersion, the pull back, the nearby cycle and vanishing cycle functors.
+Recall that the de Rham functor is not compatible with the latter class of functors, when irregular singularities are present. \end{itemize} It is the main goal in this paper to introduce a condition for a pre-Betti structure to be a ``Betti structure''.
+We use an inductive way on the dimension of the support, which was a strategy of M. Saito to define his mixed and pure Hodge modules \cite{saito1} and \cite{saito2}.

 In the following, a $\rnum$-structure of a $\cnum$-perverse sheaf $\nbigf_{\cnum}$ is a $\rnum$-perverse sheaf $\nbigf_{\rnum}$ with an isomorphism $\nbigf_{\rnum}\otimes_{\rnum}\cnum \simeq \nbigf_{\cnum}$.